Film & TV Tax Credit Program 2.0

 Q: The production paid $10,000 to the bank lender toward legal fees.
 Is this qualified?

 A: No. Legal fees related to financing, distribution, litigation, or marketing are not qualified.
 However, all other production-related legal fees paid to a CA based attorney are qualified.

 A: Yes, with qualified back-up receipts verifying the item was purchased in California from an in- state California vendor and shipped from a California location.

 Q: With regard to vendors who have a presence in California, like Staples, but their billing comes from another state, will they qualify for the California tax credits?

 A: Yes.
 The definition of an in-state vendor “… is a vendor or supplier which has an office or other place of business in California and is registered or qualified with the California secretary of state or is required to file a return with the California Franchise Tax Board under Parts 10 or 11 of the Revenue and Taxation Code.”
-To check if a company is registered with the Secretary of State, use this link.
+Visit the Secretary of State website to check if a company is registered.
 Here are the guidelines:

 Q: The California Healthy Workplace Family Act, requires employers to provide paid sick leave to employees.
 Will those days be considered as qualified wages?

 A: Yes.
 The sick days taken must be indicated on the time card as well as listed on the daily production report to qualify.
 Sick day pay is not, however, allowed when applying for the tax credit since it may not be paid.
 Please bear in mind that this requirement only goes into effect after the employee has worked at least 90 days on the production.